 The thigh-hooks are adequate but I much prefer aggressive (ala Wavesport) thigh hooks.
 I never had a problem with my legs popping out of the LiquidLogic thigh hooks during my demo but if I bought a Stomper I would have to add foam knee blocks to approximate the contact of a more aggressive design.

 I don't have any 'cons' for the boat construction except the foam pillar.
 My Magnum has a foam pillar too but it seems like the plastic pillars are more sturdy and add the feature of a step-out in case of a vertical pin, though again they add weight.
 There are several bars on the deck of the Stomper for attachment of a z-drag.
 The grab loops are bars as well, these are bomber but not the most comfortable to use to carry the boat.
 Together they add up to 5 attachment points.
 My Magnum has four and they're all webbing handles not bars.
 The Stomper has the LiquidLogic bulkhead which works well, supplied with foam to pad it out.
-I think the Recon's plastic pillar and spring-loaded bulkhead are the reason it
+I think the Recon's plastic pillar and spring-loaded bulkhead are the reason it is so heavy by comparison.

 Did I feel invincible in it?
 No, it had to be driven and was sporty.
 The Recon in comparison feels like a tank conquering all beneath it.
 Was it forgiving even though it felt sporty?
 Hell yes.
 Did I love it?
 Yes.